 So why would anyone take this risk with their money?
 Putting money into savings does mean you know it will be there when you need it, but it's unlikely to grow significantly and can be eroded by rising retail prices.
-Investing has the potential to grow more over the long-term, and historically investments have done better than cash or even property values (see chart below).
+Investing has the potential to grow more over the long-term, and historically in the UK shares have done better than cash or even commercial property values (see chart below).
 Remember that past performance is not a reliable indicator of future performance.

 Making the choice

 If you've paid off any debts where the interest rate is higher than savings rates, then having some money in savings is widely accepted to be a good thing.
 But if you’ve already got a good savings pot, check the interest you're earning on it.
 How does that compare to inflation?
 (Inflation rates are published every month and are easy to find online.)